DanielLenz/cookiecutter-fastapi-project/docs/source/index.rst

 ===================================

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`about` section for further information, including how to :ref:`install <installation>` the project.

 .. note::